yaph/logya/logya/sites/docs/content/configuration.md

 ## extensions section

-In this section you can set Markdown extensions to be used when the document `body` is converted to HTML.
+In this section you can set Markdown and Jinja extensions to be used when the document `body` is converted to HTML and the page is rendered.

 ## languages section

 The languages section is optional and exists to enable additional features for multilingual sites.
 Please see [I18N]({{ base_url }}/i18n/) for more information.

+## Example Configuration

+To give a real world example, this site's configuration is shown below.

+    {{ filesource('site.yaml') }}